 Can I add a Ring Alarm device to a Location that only has cameras or a doorbell?

-No. Ring Alarm devices can only be added to a Location that only has cameras or a doorbell without adding and setting up a base station first.
+No. Ring Alarm devices can only be added to a Location that has Base Station.

 Can I add a device to any Location?

 You can add a camera or doorbell to any Location.
 Go to that Location, then add the device in the Ring app.
 Ring Alarm devices are locked to the base station with which they’re first set up, and cannot be added to a Location without a base station or transferred between base stations at different Locations.

 Can I move a device between Locations?